 The court is pleased to offer the availability of Electronic Bankruptcy Noticing (EBN).
 EBN is a free service that allows court notices to be transmitted electronically, delivering them faster and more conveniently.
 EBN allows certain computer-generated bankruptcy notices to be delivered overnight to all EBN participants via one of three methods: (a) Electronic Data Interchange (EDI), (b) E-mail, or (c) fax transmittal.
 These delivery methods provide notices days faster than the U.S. Postal Service and may significantly cut down on the amount of paper in your office!
 To learn more about Electronic Bankruptcy Noticing, to determine which method is right for you, or to discover how to sign up, visit the official Electronic Bankruptcy Noticing Web site or call toll-free: (877) 837-3424 Monday through Friday 9 a.m. to 5 p.m.
 Eastern.

 The National Creditor Registration Service (NCRS) is a free service provided by the U.S. Bankruptcy Courts to give creditors the option to specify a preferred U.S. mail, E-mail address, or fax number to which bankruptcy notices should be sent, in accordance with 11 U.S.C.
 342(f).
 For additional information and forms, visit the NCRS Web site at:

-Need the Local Rules or the Latest Forms?
+Need the Local Rules / Administrative Procedures or the Latest Forms?

 Court forms for the U.S. Bankruptcy Court - Southern District of California are available either individually or as complete sets.
 Forms can be viewed online as Adobe Acrobat Portable Document Format (PDF) files, or they can be opened in Word word-processing software.

 Both PDF and Word files can be downloaded and saved on your computer.